Automation

 Capture Data With FormX

-FormX is the leading data capture platform, helping businesses automate their data capture and various workflow with little to zero code.
-We can process various documents, such as invoices, receipts, proof of address, bank statements, etc. Or you can train your own data extraction model by uploading sample images and marking the required data yourself.
+FormX is the leading data capture platform, helping businesses, including major shopping malls, real estate businesses, charities, etc., automate their data capture and various workflow with little to zero code.
+We can process various documents, such as invoices, receipts, proof of address, bank statements, etc.

 Contact us today to learn more about how FormX can help your business.